Better to give: St. Louis high on generous-cities list

 We give and we give and this is the thanks we get: a No. 12 ranking on a list of "Most Generous Cities."

-And that's not too shabby, since the survey looked at the largest 130 cities in the U.S., which means we cracked the top 10 percent.
+And that's not too shabby, since the survey looked at the largest 130 cities in the U.S., which means we cracked the top 10%.

 We were No. 7 in the community sector, which looked at things such as soup kitchens, homeless shelters and food banks.
 (We were No. 2 when it came to food banks per capita.)